Jomarra96/Environmental_Monitoring_Platform/ARCHITECTURE.md

 ## Data Flow Design: How data flows from Sensor → Processing → Transmission.
 Include buffering, data persistence (if any), and overflow handling.
 Data from the sensor will come in raw format to the uC, where it will be processed immediately.
 The processed data will be stored in a buffer and serialized once 1h of data is gathered.
 Once serialized in CBOR encoding, I estimate a week's worth of data will suffice for any WiFi issues the system may encounter (mainly connection not available due to external factors).
 In case WiFi connection is not available for more than a week, old data will remain, and new data will be discarded.
+Regarding buffer overflows, all inputs will be sanitized by secure instructions and range checks (strncpy instead of strcpy, etc.).
+On top of that, we implement security flags in our makefile:
+-fstack-protector-strong  # Adds stack canaries to detect buffer overflows.
+High overhead.
 Diagram at ./docs/Data_Flow.png

 ### Memory budget (64kB)